Just Say

 "Just Say" is a song produced by British DJ KDA, featuring vocals by American singer Tinashe.
 It was released on 15 July 2016 to digital outlets by Ministry of Sound.

 Music video

-The song's music video was directed by Sarah McColgan and premiered on 25 October 2016 on KDA's Vevo account.
+The song's music video, directed by Sarah McColgan, premiered on 25 October 2016.
 It features Tinashe dancing in various neon-lit spaces, including a parking lot, a motel room, an empty roadside diner and a phone booth.
+The Fader editor David Renshaw stated that the video "does not disappoint".